ibexa/documentation-user/docs/content_management/schedule_publishing.md

 # Schedule content publication

-Three methods are available for you to schedule content to be published, revealed or hidden in the future:
+There are three ways in which you can schedule content to be published, revealed or hidden in the future:

 - [Scheduler tab](#scheduler-tab) in any Page block's configuration
 - [Content Scheduler block](#content-scheduler-block) on a Page